-Snohomish is the birth-place of Crackpot Comedy.
-We are both a school and a performance group, teaching and performing locally and doing a variety of creative projects.
+Snohomish is the birthplace of Crackpot Comedy.
+We are both a school and a performance group, teaching and performing locally and doing various creative projects.

-We offer Improv Comedy classes and workshops in Snohomish, Washington, as well as bi-monthly improv comedy shows.
-We partner with local open mic events and have a private Facebook group for our students and performing company members, as well as a Facebook Fan Page for the general public.
+We offer Improv Comedy classes and workshops in Snohomish, Washington, as well as improv comedy shows when it is possible.
+We partner with local open mic events and have a private Facebook group for our students and performing company members, and a Facebook Fan Page for the general public.

-We have even occasionally added other meetups and workshops, such as a comedy writer’s group, and every now and then a stand-up comedy and sketch comedy class with other performance opportunities.
+We have even occasionally added other meetups and workshops, such as a comedy writer’s group and now and then a stand-up comedy and sketch comedy class with other performance opportunities.
 These come and go with demand and availability.

-For all of our events, shows, classes, and workshops, please see our calendar.
+Please see our calendar for all of our events, shows, classes, and workshops.

-Our headquarters and our first improv group is in Snohomish, Washington.
-We operate as a business independently out of a non-profit local community theater called the Tim Noah Thumbnail Theater.
-We also occasionally use other spaces, like the Snohomish Library for our Meetups, organize, produce and MC events and outside gigs, as well as do corporate improv and applied improv training for local businesses and organizations.
+Our headquarters and our first improv group are in Snohomish, Washington.
+We operate as a business at various locations around the Snohomish area, sometimes independently out of a non-profit, local community theater called the Tim Noah Thumbnail Theater.
+We are not connected to the theater officially; we simply either rent space and/or perform there from time to time.
+We also occasionally use other spaces for our Meetups, organize, produce, and MC events and outside gigs, and do corporate improv and applied improv training for local businesses and organizations.

 Improv Comedy Class

-We offer a weekly class on Wednesday nights from 6:00 PM to 8:30 PM.
-We occasionally do workshops and bonus classes Saturday mornings from 9:00 AM to 11:30 AM.
-However, all of this is subject to change, so go to our calendar to make sure something is happening, and then give us heads-up before you intend to come by.
+After a long hiatus from 2020 to 2022, we offer a weekly class on Wednesday nights from 6:00 PM to 8:00 PM at various locations.
+We occasionally (rarely) do workshops and bonus classes Saturday mornings.
+However, all of this is subject to change, so go to our calendar to ensure something is happening, and then give us a heads-up before you intend to come by.

 There is no auditing of a class—no observers.
-This is to protect and nurture the supportive, safe, and creative process of the students, as well as to limit class size for space considerations.
+This is to protect and nurture the students’ supportive, safe, and creative process and limit class size for space considerations.
 Anyone in the class must be a paying student, even if they are only sitting in the seats watching.

 How Much Is Improv Class?

 Our classes are the lowest price in the entire area, but that doesn’t mean they are of lower quality.
 We are also very flexible.
-You can drop into most classes for only around $10 to $15 (depending on what class it is) per person, per visit.
-There is a small discount if you pay monthly via Paypal.
-You must talk to us first to determine if you are a good fit for us and we are a good fit for you.
+You can drop into most classes for only $15 (depending on what class it is) per person, per visit.
+The occasional Zoom class is fit for beginners and intermediate improvisers alike.
+It is $10 per class, paid in advance.
+Click on the links to specific events on our calendar page to find the payment links.
+After you pay, we will send you a link to the class.
+If we do get back to in-person classes, you must talk to us first to determine if you are a good fit for us and if we are a good fit for you.

 Tim Noah Thumbnail Theater